npr99/LEHD_LODES7_bulkDownload/LEHDv71.md

 Since wget doesn't work with the new URLs for bulk downloads, I had to write this script.
 Thank goodness, at least they supllied a list of files (.md5sum).

 LODESv7.1 adds 2012 to data set.
-This program will download 2012.
+This program will download 2012 and 2013.

 Total size for all states: 53.2GB - change the code to select the files you need.